 Keep the following limitations in mind when installing and using the user personalization layer feature.

-- Do not use boot-time drivers, or any other early boot personalization for user-installed apps.
+Do not use boot-time drivers, nor any other early boot personalization.

 Do not change the user layer SMB path to access user layers created using a different master OS image.